segmentio/consent-manager/README.md

 _There are other ways to override the anonymousID, you can find more information [here][]._

+### Destination Considerations

+##### Amplitude (Actions)

+When an Amplitude (Actions) destination is connected and enabled to your source, Analytics.js will automatically populate a session ID in `integrations.Actions Amplitude.session_id`.

+Because the Consent Manager overrides the `session_id` key with a boolean value, `session_id` will have to be directly passed in to event calls by retrieving the value for `analytics_session_id` in localStorage.
+The value can then be set in an event's `traits` or   `properties` object.

 ## Development

 To run our storybook locally, simply do: